pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 Pulumi state is usually stored in a transactional snapshot called a _checkpoint_.
 Pulumi records checkpoints early and often as it executes so that Pulumi can operate reliably, similar to how database transactions work.
 The basic functions of state allow Pulumi to diff your program's goal state against the last known update, recover from failure, and destroy resources accurately to clean up afterwards.
 The checkpoint format augments this with additional failure recovery capabilities in the face of partial failure.

-The Pulumi Service backends records every checkpoint so that it is possible to recover from exotic failure scenarios.
+The Pulumi Cloud backends records every checkpoint so that it is possible to recover from exotic failure scenarios.
 Self-managed backends may have more trouble recovering from these situations as they typically store a singular Pulumi state file.

 ### State Encryption

 State is stored in your target backend in the form of checkpoints.
-In the case of the Pulumi Service backend, all remote communication is done over TLS and data is encrypted at rest.
+In the case of the Pulumi Cloud backend, all remote communication is done over TLS and data is encrypted at rest.

 ### Secrets

 A Pulumi "secret" can be used to store sensitive configuration values like database passwords and cloud tokens, and will always be handled safely.
 Pulumi understands the transitive usage of that secret in your state and will ensure everything it touches is encrypted, no matter which backend you've chosen.

 A secret can be created one of two ways: passing `--secret` to the `pulumi config set` command, or by [creating one programmatically](/docs/intro/concepts/secrets#secrets).
 In both cases, the value is encrypted using your stack's chosen encryption provider.
-By default with the Pulumi Service, a server-side HMS key is used, but you may customize the encryption provider if you'd like more control over keys, rotation, and so on.
+By default with the Pulumi Cloud, a server-side HMS key is used, but you may customize the encryption provider if you'd like more control over keys, rotation, and so on.

 To learn more about available encryption providers and how to customize your stack's, see [Configuring Secrets Encryption](/docs/intro/concepts/secrets#configuring-secrets-encryption).